Why IrelandMe

 Good to Know

-• Between November and March, Knowth passage tomb is closed, so the Bru na Boinne portion of the tour is slightly shorter during winter months.
+• Between November and March, Knowth passage tomb is closed, so the Bru na Boinne portion runs slightly shorter during winter months.

 • Newgrange involves walking along a narrow passage and standing in a low-ceilinged chamber.
-It is not suitable for those with severe claustrophobia.
+It’s not suitable for those with severe claustrophobia.

-• This tour returns to Dublin in the late afternoon, leaving your evening free.
+• The tour returns to Dublin in the late afternoon, leaving your evening free.

 • Cameras are welcome at all sites.
 The high crosses at Monasterboice photograph beautifully in any light.